verrazzano/docs/content/en/docs/troubleshooting/diagnostictools/analysisadvice/IngressLBLimitExceeded.md

 The root cause appears to be that the load balancer service limit has been reached.

 ### Steps
-1. Review the messages from the supporting details for the exact limits, and delete unused load balancers
+1. Review the messages from the supporting details for the exact limits, and delete unused load balancers.
-2. If available, use a different load balancer shape
+2. If available, use a different load balancer shape.
+See [Customizing Ingress](https://verrazzano.io/docs/setup/install/customizing/ingress/).
-3. Refer to OCI documentation on [Service Limits](https://docs.oracle.com/en-us/iaas/Content/General/Concepts/servicelimits.htm#)
+3. Refer to the OCI documentation on [Service Limits](https://docs.oracle.com/en-us/iaas/Content/General/Concepts/servicelimits.htm#).

 ### Related information
 * [Platform Setup]({{< relref "/docs/setup/platforms/_index.md" >}})